Foat/foat.github.io/cv.md

 **Self-employed**        | *Worldwide*
 Senior software engineer | *February 2015 --- PRESENT*

-Currently working remotely on a Java trading platform in a small firm.
+Working on several projects including my own.
 Other notable projects:

-* Writing software developments articles on a personal website: [foat.me](http://foat.me).
+* Wrote some software developments articles on a personal website: [foat.me](http://foat.me).
 It mostly includes Scala articles.
+* Contributed to a complex multi-threaded trading system.
 * Wrote a book in the fields of computer vision and web development: [[1]](#publications).
 * Designed and implemented robust and fast algorithm for multiply chalkboard detection.
 It works in real-time and processes more than 40 HD images per second on a regular computer.
 The pixel precision is higher than 90%.
 * Created a Java throttling framework from scratch using Spring MVC and AspectJ.